-The future of the NHS appears ever changing.
-JDC will continue to work towards appropriate regulation of the Medical Associate Professions and Advanced Clinical Practitioners and seek to ensure the protection of our training time.
+The makeup of the NHS workforce is changing.
+JDC will continue to advocate for appropriate regulation of the Medical Associate Professions and Advanced Clinical Practitioners and seek to ensure the protection of our training time and standards.

 The core of the JDC is made up of elected junior doctors from national and regional junior doctors committees.
 We represent the views of junior doctors across the UK to the government, royal colleges and educational bodies.
 Please contact your local rep or get in touch with your regional or national committee to find out more.